aws-samples/aws-transfer-family-portal/README.md

    2. Once the deployment is complete, navigate to the ECS console.
 Under `Clusters` select the newly created cluster.
 Its name will start with "FiletransferAdminPortalStack."

    3. In the `Services` tab, there will be a single service.
-Click on it, and then click `Edit service`.
+Click on it, and then click `Update service`.
 Change the value of `Desired tasks` from 0 to 1 and click `Update`.

    4. Once the `Tasks` status is green with a label '1 Running', it is time to login to the app.